-We could all use a little more love and kindness in our lives, especially now more than ever.
-One of the best ways to teach kids how to be kind is to take action and model it ourselves.
-Show them what kindness truly looks like and get them involved by having them help you!
+We could all use a little more love and kindness these days.
+One of the best ways to teach kids kindness is to model it — and get them involved!

 We can’t wait to see your little ones in action.
-Download the list now, and use the hashtag #JMKidsGiveBack so we can see all the good taking place here in Jacksonville.
+Download the list and use #JMKidsGiveBack to share the good happening in Jacksonville!

 Bake cookies and deliver them to a neighbor.
 Weekends are great for baking.
 Surprise someone in your neighborhood with a few freshly baked treats!

-Donate items to LGBTQIA+ youth at JASMYN.
-JASMYN supports LGBTQIA+ young people in Jacksonville by creating a safe space, providing health and wellness services, and offering youth development opportunities while bringing people and resources together to promote equality and human rights.
-Donate warm clothing to their Winter Gear Drive or access JASMYN’s Amazon Wish Lists for the following items: Food pantry, housing, and undergarments.
+Donate winter care items to LGBTQIA+ youth through JASMYN.
+JASMYN supports LGBTQIA+ young people in Jacksonville by creating a safe space, providing health and wellness services, offering youth development opportunities, and bringing people and resources together to promote equality and human rights.
+Donate warm clothing to their Winter Care Bags Drive or learn about one of the many other ways you can support LGBTQIA+ youth in our area.

 Read to animals through the Pawsitive Reading Program.
 Pawsitive Reading at the Jacksonville Humane Society is an enrichment program for kids, dogs, and cats — and hearing a person read is proven to help lower stress levels in animals.
 Must attend an orientation first; click here for details.